fwd/server/README.md

 Give a ⭐️ if this project helped you!

-Contributions, issues and feature requests are welcome! <br />Feel free to check [issues page](https://github.com/fwd/server/issues).
+Contributions, issues and feature requests are welcome!
+Feel free to check [issues page](https://github.com/fwd/server/issues).

 ## 📝 License